Article reading time: 36 min

 - or hasn’t yet been told how much better it does it now.

-You are dealing with a product which is known, which has established a brand name, which has already- linked itself with an acknowledged public desire, and has proven that it satisfied that desire.
+You are dealing with a product that is known, which has established a brand name, which has already- linked itself with an acknowledged public desire, and has proven that it satisfied that desire.